scifir/scifir-units/README.md

 The command generates all the documentation of doxygen inside your hard disk.
 You can then open the documentation in the browser, by opening the file **./docs/index.html** of the documentation generated by doxygen.

 Remember that doxygen uses dox files to generate his documentation.
 You can view the dox files of this library in the folder **./docs/dox**.

-## Data conventions

-It's mandatory to follow the **data conventions** of Scifir when using scifir-units, which is used not only for this library but also for every Scifir project.
-The data conventions of Scifir allow to handle data easy without multiple interpretations of the meaning of any value, because it doesn't has ambiguities.

-The conventions are the following:

-- **Units:** All units are stored identical to their initialization string, as text.
-- **Genes:** Genes are stored by their gene name, following the **scifir nomenclature of genes**.
-- **Molecules:** Molecules are stored by their IUPAC name, canonicalized.
-- **Zones:** Zones are stored by their ZID initialization string.
-- **Positions:** Positions are stored writing their zone, and, in parentheses, the geographic coordinates.
-- **Languages:** Languages are stored by their language code of the ISO of languages.
-- **Countries:** Countries are stored by their country code of the ISO of countries.
-- **Currencies:** Currrencies are stored by their currency code of the ISO of currencies.
-- **Phone numbers:** Phone numbers are stored with their phone code of the ISO of phone codes.

-The conventions for storing informatic data are the following:

-- **Ip addresses:** Store the ip, as is written.
-- **Computers:** Store computers by their model name, canonicalized.

-## Consumption of memory

-scifir-units is a very lightweight library, all classes require just some bytes to work.
-Then, it can be used in any electronics project, because the memory requirements can be meet.

-The prefix class sizes 1 byte.
-The dimension class sizes 6 bytes.

-The scalar_unit and vector unit classes, vector_unid_2d, vector_unid_3d and vector_unit_nd size more than a single float, which uses 4 bytes, but don't size a big amount and so, they can be used in great quantities for any purpose, cause they are very lightweight.

-The angle class uses only 4 bytes, and works perfectly fine, very similar to a normal float.
-Then, you can use it freely every time you need to do calculations that need angles.

-The coordinates classes have as member-variables scalar_unit classes, and then they size the bytes of the scalar_unit classes, for each scalar_unit class they have.

 ## Use cases